CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Potential Risks / Ethical Considerations

-While the intention of designing NDSI-BWE model is for frequency restoration research purposes, it can be misused for potential secret evasdropping, impersonation, or deepfake audio generation.
+While the intention of designing the CIS-BWE model is for frequency restoration research purposes, it can be misused for potential secret eavesdropping, impersonation, or deepfake audio generation.
 This model has the potential for severe privacy and security risks.
 To avoid these, we have to be very careful to ensure transparency, protect consent, and always follow guidelines.